khangsheng1/solo_projects/TTS/readme.md

 ## Scripts Overview

 ### 1. `TTS_BUILD.py`
-This script utilizes the `edge_tts` library for converting text files to speech using Microsoft's Azure Text-to-Speech voices.
+This script utilizes the `edge_tts` library for converting text files to speech using Edge Text-to-Speech voices.
 The user can select multiple text files and an output directory through a graphical user interface (GUI) powered by `tkinter`.
-The progress of the conversion is displayed using `tqdm` for a visual progress bar.
+The conversion progress is displayed using `tqdm` for a visual progress bar.

 #### Key Features:
 - Converts multiple text files to audio (MP3 format) using Azure TTS voices.